 Weissberg Fall Forum in Human Rights

-These panels, held each year, help current students anticipate the kinds of courses and experiential activities they will want to pursue in order to prepare for careers related to human rights and identify post-graduation activities.
+This panels, held each year, helps current students anticipate the kinds of courses and experiential activities they will want to pursue in order to prepare for careers related to human rights and identify post-graduation activities.

 MESZERICS Tamás.
 "Do Human Rights Commitments Constrain Foreign Policy?"

 Tamás Meszerics has served since 2014 as a Member of the European Parliament as part of the Greens-European Free Alliance.
 He is a Hungarian historian and politician who earned his Master's degree and PhD at Loránd Eötvös University in Budapest and held fellowships at the University of Leeds and George Mason University.
 His fields of interest are theories of democracy, historical and theoretical studies of intelligene, bureaucracy, the history of modern Central European countries and behavioral game theory.
 In 2011, he was a visiting scholar at the Minda de Gunzburg Center for European Studies at Harvard University.